 Students awarded financial aid are required to participate in a work-study program.
 Failure to complete the work-study program will result in the loss of the entire financial aid award.
 Students will be assigned to cafeteria clean-up (sweeping or cleaning tables) during the last 15 minutes of their lunch periods for one quarter or to some other equivalent duties.
-Mr. Vincent Ciaramella supervises work study.
-Questions can be directed to him at 412-208-3422.
+Mrs. Karen Kolenik supervises work study.
+Questions can be directed to her at 412-208-3422.